cogumm/NextLevelWeek/#6 NLW/README.md

 # Start the project
 $ yarn start

+# Your Firebase account settings in the application.
+## I renamed the .env.example file to just .env
+$ cp .env.example .env
+## Change the variables according to your Firebase settings.
 ```

 The app will be available for access on your browser at http://localhost:3000